-Log in to My Account for businesses to view your returns and payments, as well as your statement of account.
+Log in to My Account for businesses to view your statement of account regarding the fuel tax.

 If you use coloured fuel oil to supply the engine of a railway locomotive in Québec, you must remit the applicable amount of fuel tax to us using the Form to Be Completed by Persons Who Use Coloured Fuel Oil for Supplying Railroad Locomotive Engines (CAZ-15-V), unless you have already paid the tax to your supplier.